 Our insurance agents routinely perform comprehensive surveys of the market for data and analyze how your organization’s processes compare to those of your competitors.
 We offer customized and competitive plans and benefit packages that are significantly more attractive than your average offerings.
 The benefits we offer include group health insurance, 401k and retirement plans, wellness plans and executive benefits (deferred compensation, asset allocation, wealth planning, etc.).

 Benchmarking can help your organization grow in ways that previously seemed unattainable.
-It also allows you to measure success based on several different factors and concepts.
+It also allows you to measure success based on several factors and concepts.
 However, it is important for your business to define “success” before launching any type of benchmarking initiative.
 Contact New City Insurance today at (888) 210-2759 to learn more about our insurance and employee benefits offerings, or visit us online to request a consultation.